 Please note that this method is only applicable to apps (built-in apps as well as apps from Store), meaning you can’t change permissions for traditional desktop programs.

 Change location permission

-Camera, Maps and Weather apps usually try to access your location to give you precise results.
-If you want to stop one more apps from using your location, you can change the app permissions to stop one or more apps from using your location.
+Camera, Maps, and Weather apps usually try to access your location to give you precise results.
+If you want to stop one or more apps from using your location, you can change the app permissions to stop one or more apps from using your location.
 Here is how to do that:

 Step 2: To change app permissions, scroll down the page and turn on or off location service for individual apps.